 Both policies may be required by client contracts.
 A general contractor might require a subcontractor to carry their own general liability insurance.
 The same goes for professionals who work with large clients; the clients may ask your business to carry a certain amount of E&O coverage before they'll work with you.
 In both instances, the other party is trying to limit their liabilities in case something goes awry with your work.

 Some general liability policies have work liability protection.
-For example, construction professionals likely have general liability policies that include products-completed operations liability insurance.
+For example, construction professionals likely have general liability policies that include product liability insurance.
 This coverage protects the policyholder from lawsuits over finished work that physically hurt someone.
 For instance, if a contractor builds a deck that collapses, the homeowner could sue for damages if they're injured.

 Both policies are usually claims-made coverage.
 Claims-made coverage means you can only collect your insurance benefits if both the alleged incident and the filed claim happen while the same policy is active.
 In the example of the collapsing deck, your general liability policy would have to be in force both when you built the deck and when the client initiated the lawsuit.